.50-90 Sharps: History

-Today the round is obsolete.
-Ammunition is no longer mass-produced by any manufacturer except Buffalo Arms.
+Today, the cartridge is largely obsolete.
+Ammunition is no longer mass-produced by any large manufacturers, with the exception of a few small boutique manufacturers, such as Buffalo Arms.
 Brass and bullets are produced, but loaded ammunition must either come from a custom shop or be handloaded.
-Rifles are produced only as semi-custom by a few companies.
-Rifles in this caliber are typically used for buffalo hunting and reenactments.
-Occasionally .50-90 rifles are used for vintage competitions, but the commercial availability of other contemporary cartridges such as the .45-70, much more popular than the .50-90.
+Rifles are only produced on a semi-custom basis by a few companies.
+Rifles in this caliber are typically used for hunting large game and historical reenactments.
+Occasionally, .50-90 rifles are used for vintage rifle shooting competitions, but the commercial availability of other contemporary cartridges such as the .45-70, have made the .50-90 cartridge less popular as a result.